Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 In other words, customer preferences affect every level of the supply chain, including your supermarket.

-Sometimes, the supermarket supply chain can be hard to understand on an abstract level, so let’s use an example of a humble loaf of bread.
+Sometimes, the supermarket supply chain is difficult to understand on an abstract level, so let’s use an example of a humble loaf of bread.

 As different styles of bread (e.g., wholegrain, buttermilk, white, slider buns, etc.) get more or less popular, it will strain the various stages of the supply chain that must constantly react to customer demands.

-While many things affect the supply chain —like extreme weather or health issues — that you don’t have control over, there are still many ways supermarkets can stay prepared.
+While uncontrollable factors affect the supply chain — like extreme weather or foodborne disease outbreaks — there are still many ways supermarkets can stay prepared.

 Unfortunately, many grocery stores still rely on disconnected systems, spreadsheets, or other manual processes to track inventory.
 This makes it nearly impossible to spot customer buying preferences or anticipate surges in demand.